stanley-1/tp/docs/UserGuide.md

 ### Access a contact's social media page <a name="click"></a>

-Clicking on a contact's social media handle will launch your default browser and open the contact's social media profile.
+You can click on a contact's social media handle to launch your default browser and open the contact's social media profile.

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:**